-‘The Swan’ by John Gould Fletcher is a three-stanza poem which is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
+‘The Swan’ by John Gould Fletcher is a three-stanza poem that is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
 Just as each stanza of this piece contains a different number of lines, each conforms to a separate rhyme scheme.
 A reader should note a number of lines in this work that do rhyme or are repeated.

 A few examples include line three of stanza one and line three of stanza two, which both end with the word, “water.”
 Another example is the rhyme which is found in the last stanza at the end of lines four and eight, “dim” and “him.”
 As well as the rhymes, “stride”, ”divide,” and “beside” also found in the last stanza.

 In the first section of the poem, the speaker begins by describing a creature, the swan, which is only named in the sixth line of the poem.
 The swan is living amongst a “bronze,” autumn landscape that contains numerous beech trees dipping their branches into a body of water.

 The swan is described as having a red-tipped head and wings and being able to glide through the water like a sailing ship.
 It is creating “furrows” in the water as it moves, impacting all the surrounding life.

 In the final stanzas, the speaker states that the swan is headed off into the distance where there are a number of “great towers,” presumably a city.
 The speaker admits that if he could he would join the bird in its journey and relish the pleasure of watching the hills in the distance make way for them.